sisodiabhumca/MCP-AI/README.md

-# Multi-Channel Platform (MCP)
+# Multi-Channel Platform (MCP) for AI Models

-A flexible and extensible messaging platform integration service that supports multiple collaboration tools like Slack, Microsoft Teams, and more.
-This project implements a clean architecture pattern to make it easy to add support for new messaging platforms while maintaining a consistent interface.
+A flexible and extensible AI model integration service that supports multiple AI providers like OpenAI, Google Gemini, and more.
+This project implements a clean architecture pattern to make it easy to add support for new AI models while maintaining a consistent interface.

 ## Architecture